 Jose Miranda Lopez, PhD

-José Miranda is an Assistant Professor in the School of Accounting and Computer Information Systems.
+Jose Miranda-Lopez is an Assistant Professor in the School of Accounting and Computer Information Systems.
 He received a Fulbright scholarship to pursue his Ph.D. in Accounting at Texas Tech University and joined the University of Tulsa after serving in the Accounting Departments at California State University, Fullerton and before then at Tecnologico de Monterrey in Guadalajara, Mexico.
-His research has been published in the International Journal of Accounting, the Journal of International Accounting, Auditing and Taxation and Internal Auditing, among others.
-He is a member of the American Accounting Association.
+His research has been published in the Review of Quantitative Finance and Accounting, the International Journal of Accounting, the Journal of Accounting in Emerging Economies and the Journal of International Accounting, Auditing and Taxation, among others.

 The Impact of Mexico’s Convergence to International Accounting Standards (IFRS): Value Relevance and the Quality of Financial Information of Companies listed in the Mexican Stock Market.